gosh-sh/docs/docs/index.md

 # Overview

-**GOSH** — **a revolutionary decentralized computing platform** accessible to everyone, everywhere.
+**GOSH** — **a revolutionary decentralized computing platform** that is accessible to everyone, everywhere.

 GOSH runs on the [**Acki Nacki**](acki-nacki/overview) protocol, ensuring scalability, fast finality and gasless transactions.

-A Git on-chain and [DAO](on-chain-architecture/organizations-gosh-dao-and-smv/#dao) platform, GOSH enables communities to reach consensus on decentralized processes and asset management.
+As Git on-chain and [DAO](on-chain-architecture/organizations-gosh-dao-and-smv/#dao) platform, GOSH enables communities to reach consensus on decentralized processes and asset management.

 Various tools have been developed to assist you in adopting GOSH for your decentralized processes and asset management: